AT&T Universal Connectivity Charge

 In the competitive industry we are in, we cannot afford to absorb the costs associated with the USF that have been imposed on AT&T. Therefore, AT&T has chosen to recover these costs by charging a separate monthly charge called the Universal Connectivity Charge (UCC).

-Effective April 1, 2015 the Universal Connectivity Charge will change from 16.8% to 17.4% of your state-to-state and international long distance charges as well as any service charges.
-If you have AT&T for local service, (click here to see if AT&T Local is available in your area), the UCC also applies to your Subscriber Line Charge(s) (which in California, is called the Network Access for Interstate Calling Charge) and Number Portability Charge(s).
+Effective July 1, 2015 the Universal Connectivity Charge will change from 17.4% to 17.1% of your state-to-state and international long distance charges as well as any service charges.
+If you have AT&T for local service, the UCC also applies to your Subscriber Line Charge(s) (which in California, is called the Network Access for Interstate Calling Charge) and Number Portability Charge(s).
 You should be aware that AT&T will periodically change the UCC to reflect changes in the amount the FCC requires AT&T to pay into the Universal Service Fund.
 AT&T will not provide advance notice of changes to the Universal Connectivity Charge except as required by law.